Turk (rapper)

-Tab Virgil Jr. (born February 8, 1981) better known by his stage name Turk (sometimes "Young Turk" or "Hot Boy Turk"), is an American rapper from New Orleans, Louisiana.
+Tab Virgil Jr. (born February 8, 1981) better known by his stage name Turk (sometimes "Young Turk" or "Hot Boy Turk" or "CFOTAB"), is an American rapper from New Orleans, Louisiana.
 He is best known for his late 1990s run at Birdman's Cash Money Records with the group the Hot Boys.

 Early life

-Virgil was born February 8, 1981, in New Orleans, Louisiana, to his mother "Gal" and his father Tab Virgil Sr. He grew up in the Magnolia Projects in the Third Ward and attended Fortier High School before dropping out.
+Virgil was born February 8, 1981, in New Orleans, to his mother "Gal" and his father Tab Virgil Sr. He grew up in the Magnolia Projects in the Third Ward and attended Fortier High School before dropping out.
 He was discovered by Birdman rapping with Magnolia Shorty at a block party.